saashqdev/intake/src/docs/onboarding/onboarding.md

 ## ✅ You're All Set!

 You’ve successfully completed the onboarding process.
-You can now deploy and manage services using dFlow 🚀
+You can now deploy and manage services using inTake 🚀